Fort Lauderdale Undocumented Worker Attorney for Job Injury Compensation

 One of the most common complaints we hear from injured workers is they cannot get the insurance company to provide benefits quickly.
 The failure of an insurance company to get medical care and wage benefits to an injured worker can have devastating effects.
 A Florida workers compensation lawyer can force employers and insurance companies to schedule doctor visits and diagnostic tests, pay wage benefits, and provide all your benefits on time.

-The Workers Compensation Lawyers at Maus Law Firm Helps Injured Workers in Florida
+The Maus Law Firm Helps Injured Workers in Florida

-Workers compensation claims can be very complicated.
+Workers compensation claims can be very complicated — especially as an undocumented worker.
 You deserve to receive all the benefits you are entitled to according to Florida law.
 The Maus Law Firm offers a free consultation to discuss your rights, and handles all workers compensation claims on a contingent basis.
 This means that you do not have to pay anything up front to discuss your claim, and we only get paid for representing you if we recover a settlement for you.
 Contact the Maus Law Firm for your free consultation today.